davidfradel/arrakis/README.md

 npm run start:dev
 ```

+The server will start on http://localhost:3000 by default.

 ## API Endpoints

 ### GET /crypto
 Returns raw data for the top 200 cryptocurrencies.

 ### GET /crypto/analysis
 Returns analyzed cryptocurrency data with technical indicators and potential signals.
+The data is fetched from CoinMarketCap's v1 API.

 Query Parameters:
 - `isPotential=true`: Filter to show only cryptocurrencies with high potential based on analysis